 • Customer service systems

-A data map or inventory can significantly streamline this step.
+A data map or inventory can significantly simplify this step.
 Businesses should develop procedures for systematically searching all systems where personal data may reside.

 Step 4: Review and Compile the Data